cornbread78/hello/README.md

-# hello
+# Hi

-We are now @frontierdotxyz.
+We have moved to [@frontierdotxyz](https://github.com/frontierdotxyz).
+Please update your links accordingly.